datanucleus/datanucleus-api-jpa/README.md

-## JPA 2.2
+## JPA 2.2 Status

-The JPA "expert group" is currently dead, yet they provide an issue tracker for people to raise issues of what they would like to see in the next release of JPA (if it ever happens).
+The latest JPA spec is currently v2.1 and the JPA "expert group" is seemingly dead, yet they provide an issue tracker for people to raise issues of what they would like to see in the next release of JPA (if it ever happens).
 DataNucleus, not being content to wait for hell to freeze over, has gone ahead and worked on the following issues

 [JPA_SPEC-25](https://java.net/jira/browse/JPA_SPEC-25) : access the JPQL string query and native query from a JPA Query object.
 Done